Stratified sampling and bootstrapping for approximate Bayesian computation: Approximate Bayesian computation

 \section{Approximate Bayesian computation}

-Supposing we are interested in inference for model parameters $\theta$, given observed data $x$, if we denote the likelihood function for the stochastic model under study with $p(\cdot|\theta)$, then $x\sim p(\cdot|\theta)$.
-The key aspect of any likelihood-free methodology is to work not directly with $p(\cdot|\theta)$, but to rely on simulations of artificial data generated from a stochastic model, the \textit{simulator}.
-A simulator is essentially a computer program, which takes $\theta$, makes internal calls to a random number generator, and outputs a vector of artificial data.
+We are interested in inference for model parameters $\theta$, given observed data $x$, and we denote the likelihood function for the stochastic model under study with $p(\cdot|\theta)$, then $x\sim p(\cdot|\theta^o)$ for some parameter value $\theta=\theta^o$.
+The key aspect of any simulation-based inference methodology is to avoid the evaluation of a computationally intractable $p(\cdot|\theta)$, and instead rely on simulations of artificial data generated from a model, the (deterministic or stochastic) \textit{simulator}.
+A simulator is essentially a computer program, which takes $\theta$, makes internal calls to a random number generator (if the simulator is stochastic), and outputs a vector of artificial data.
 If we denote with $x^*$ artificial data produced by a run of the simulator, conditionally on some parameter $\theta^*$, then we have that $x^*\sim p(\cdot|\theta^*)$.
-That is, by assuming that the simulator at hand is the one that produced the actually observed data $x$, we can use artificial data (e.g. the output of multiple runs of the simulator) as a replacement for the unknown likelihood function.
-In a Bayesian setting, the goal is to sample from the posterior distribution $\pi(\theta|x)$, however this operation can be impossible or at best challenging, since the posterior is proportional to the unavailable likelihood via $\pi(\theta|x)\propto p(x|\theta)\pi(\theta)$, with $\pi(\theta)$ the prior of $\theta$.
-Although for some models it is possible to perform Bayesian inference in an exact way, even when the likelihood is unavailable and a non-negative unbiased estimate $\hat{p}(x|\theta)$ has been constructed (this is the remarkable pseudo-marginal approach due to \citealp{beaumont2003estimation} and \citealp{andrieu2009pseudo}), it is not always possible to construct such $\hat{p}(x|\theta)$ for a generic model.
+In a Bayesian setting, the goal is to sample from the posterior distribution $\pi(\theta|x)$, however this operation can be impossible or at best challenging, since the posterior is proportional to the possibly unavailable likelihood via $\pi(\theta|x)\propto p(x|\theta)\pi(\theta)$, with $\pi(\theta)$ the prior of $\theta$.
+ABC is most typically constructed to target a posterior distribution $\pi_\delta(\theta|s)$, depending on summary statistics of the data $s$, where $s=S(x)$ for $S(\cdot)$ a function $S:\mathbb{R}^{n_\mathrm{obs}}\rightarrow \mathbb{R}^{n_s}$ with $n_\mathrm{obs}$ the number of data points, and $n_s=\dim(s)$, and finally a tolerance (threshold) $\delta>0$.
+We discuss the essential properties of ABC in section \ref{sec:abc} but here we anticipate that if $s$ is informative for $\theta$, then $\pi_\delta(\theta|s)\approx \pi(\theta|x)$ for small $\delta$, thus allowing approximate inference.
+Denote with $s^*$ the vector of summary statistics associated to the output $x^*$ produced by a run of the simulator, i.e. $s^*=S(x^*)$.
+Then we have an approximate posterior